marthabawn/EyeTracking/README.md

 - create_dataframe.py takes xlsx files and returns a pandas dataframe.
 It also includes a function to calculate the mean sampling rate

 - ogama_formatting.py creates dataframe from xlsx files (same code as in create_dataframe.py), puts it in the correct format to be uploaded into Ogama, and writes the dataframe to a csv file.
 This is slow - use cluster

+- ogama_formatting_new.py is the same as above, except it reads data directly from txt files instead of xlsx.
+Still slow - use cluster